 Sure, candles work much the same, but with far more drawbacks.
 Drawbacks like wimpy light output, extreme fire hazard and general susceptibility to being put out inadvertently.
 When you need the light to come on and stay on with no undue babysitting, choose a lantern.

 Most lanterns also put out a ton of light!
 As you will see on models that don’t have a smoked or otherwise opaque globe it can be positively harsh.
 Thankfully modern models are adjustable or feature screens or shades or some other method to reduce the output to comfortable and usable levels.

 Compared to working with headlamps or flashlights, there is rarely a need to adjust a lantern around your worksite or shelter unless you need to take it with you.
 Even compact lanterns put out plenty of light to work over a small area without the need to aim or reposition it.

-Most types of lantern also have the advantage of being highly fuel efficient, easing your burden if you have need of more light more of the time.
-Even battery powered lanterns sport pretty impressive up times thanks to even more efficient (and bright!)
+Most types of lantern also have the advantage of being highly fuel-efficient, easing your burden if you need more light.
+Even battery powered lanterns sport pretty impressive up times thanks to being even more efficient (and bright!)
 LEDs.

 It isn’t all good news with lanterns, as they have their shortcomings like any other tool.
 None of them are deal-breakers so long as you choose your lantern with a little forethought, though.